Nonlinear Lebesgue spaces: Curves and geometry: Preliminaries

 \begin{definition}[Curves of bounded variation] The set of \emph{curves of bounded variation}, which we call BV-curves for short, is defined as

 Also, define the finite metric $d_1: L^1(I,X)^2\to [0,\infty)$ as

 \end{definition}

-\begin{remark}[On the definition of $L^1(I,X)$] Note that unlike in \cite[Section 2.2]{abedi2024absolutely}, the definition of $L^1(I,X)$ used in \cref{def:bv_curves} is the one of \cref{def:lebesgue_spaces}, so that representatives can be assumed separably valued to avoid assuming that $X$ is separable in most proofs.
+\begin{remark}[On the definition of $L^1(I,X)$] Note that unlike in \cite[Section 2.2]{abedi2024absolutely}, the definition of $L^1(I,X)$ used in \cref{def:bv_curves} is the one of \cref{def:lebesgue_spaces}, so that we can always pick a separably valued representative instead of assuming that $X$ is separable in most proofs.
 Also, the base mapping is a mapping constant equal to some $z_0\in N$ and thus any $y\in N$, since $I$ has finite $\lebesgue$-measure. \end{remark}

 \begin{remark}[$BV(I,X)$ is a Borel subset of $L^1(I,X)$] As a direct consequence of \cref{def:bv_curves} and the fact that the essential variation is lower semi-continuous from $L^1(I,X)$ to $[0,\infty]$ \cite[Lemma 2.7]{abedi2024absolutely}, $BV(I,X)$ is a Borel subset of $L^1(I,X)$. \end{remark}